 4. Set rules after discussion:

 If you set some new rules, then have a word with the child before implementing them.
 That way, he is a part of the proceedings and is aware that he is not supposed to do some things.
-Having discussions with the child make him feel important, and can boost his self-esteem.
-He will also be in charge for his actions and will hesitate from doing something wrong.
+Having discussions with the child makes them feel important, and can boost their self-esteem.
+He will also be in charge for his actions and will hesitate to do something wrong.

 5. Let the child have some choice:

 Ask for an opinion before deciding something for the child.
 It is more applicable for adolescents, who may feel irked when no one asks about their preference before making a decision for them.
 For example, instead of jumping to a conclusion, “You need a new tuition.
 I will get it changed tomorrow”, you can say, “I don’t think this tuition is working out well.
 Shall we get it changed tomorrow?”
 It is an excellent way to teach the child decision-making, and invariably introduce him to the concept of being responsible.